Add Linux images to Azure Stack

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

 You can deploy Linux virtual machines (VMs) on Azure Stack by adding a Linux-based image into the Azure Stack Marketplace.
 The easiest way to add a Linux image to Azure Stack is through Marketplace Management.
 These images have been prepared and tested for compatibility with Azure Stack.

 To download Linux images from the Azure Marketplace, use the procedures in the Download marketplace items from Azure to Azure Stack article.
 Select the Linux images that you want to offer users on your Azure Stack.

 Note that there are frequent updates to these images, so check Marketplace Management often to keep up-to-date.

 Wherever possible, download the images available through Marketplace Management which have been prepared and tested for Azure Stack.

-walinuxagent) is required, and not all versions of the agent work on Azure Stack.
-You should use version 2.2.20 or later if you create your own image.
+walinuxagent) is required, and not all versions of the agent will work on Azure Stack.
+Versions between 2.2.20 and 2.2.35 are not supported on Azure Stack.
+To use the latest agent versions above 2.2.35, please apply the 1901 hotfix/1902 hotfix or update your Azure Stack to the 1903 release (or above).
 Note that cloud-init is not supported on Azure Stack at this time.